LexiPugh/practice-problems/README.md

 26. Day 239 - July 26th 2024: [Pepperoni-flation from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/july2024/day239.md)
     - Languages Used: Python
     - Question Difficulty: Medium
-    - Concepts Covered: Filtered the dataframe to pizza orders that had pepperoni as a topping, then performed a calculation using the .count() aggregation to calculate how much money a pizza restuarant would save by putting less pepperoni on their pizzas
+    - Concepts Covered: Filtered the dataframe to pizza orders that had pepperoni as a topping, then performed a calculation using the .count() aggregation to calculate how much money a pizza restaurant would save by putting less pepperoni on their pizzas
 27. Day 240 - July 27th 2024: [Separation from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/july2024/day240.md)
     - Languages Used: Python
     - Question Difficulty: Medium